altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 Her tone was respectful, but Marion’s sharp gaze was just like that conceited Princess.
 How infuriating.<br/>
 "I’m Major General Jerome Jean de Beilschmidt.
 Answer me seriously—— do you people want to live?"<br/>
 "Ehh?
 W-Well… Everyone has decided to do all they can!"<br/>
 —— Everyone decided?
-Is this something a commander should say!?
+Is this something a commander should say!?<br/>
 Jerome mocked in his heart.<br/>
 No matter what, it was as Coignieres said —— the soldiers here had no plans to give up on this ‘last bastion of defence’ that guards their hometown.<br/>
 "Tch… forget it.
 Show me the fort."<br/>